-Patti Minter is running for the Kentucky House of Representatives in the 20th District.
-Patti won her May 22nd Democratic primary and is headed to the general election.
+Patti Minter is the Kentucky State Representative of District 20 in Warren County.
 Patti grew up playing on her family’s east Tennessee farm, where her father still raises beef cattle and field crops.
 Her mother was a teacher who became a homemaker, and her grandmother began her teaching career in a one-room schoolhouse.
 Spending time at the farm with her dad and helping him with cattle taught Patti the value of hard work.
 Outside the farm, Patti’s first job as a teen was at a local Wendy’s, where she worked with folks who were struggling to just get by on minimum wage.
 Growing up in that small town, she saw how hard people were willing to fight to care for their loved ones, whether that meant rising before dawn to feed cattle or working long hours for little pay in a fast food restaurant.
 She also saw the volunteer work her mom did every day to serve her tight-knit community.
 Patti’s mom showed her that public service is not about one person – it’s about all of us.

 Patti is proud to be a product of public schools, from rural elementary schools and high school, to public universities, and now as an educator at a public university that creates incredible opportunities for her students.
 She received a Bachelor’s degree in History from the University of Tennessee and a Master’s degree and Doctorate in History from the University of Virginia.
 After moving to Bowling Green over two decades ago, she started teaching History at Western Kentucky University.